datatogether/roadmap/reference/workflow_changes.md

 to present a unified user experience that covers any of the necessary workflows.

 ### No more download/upload
-To garantee digital provenance & prevent deduplication, volunteers no longer directly download content.
+To guarantee digital provenance & prevent deduplication, volunteers no longer directly download content.
 Instead we will provide tools for automatically archiving content that is web-crawlable.

-A large number of urls that arrive at archivers.space are archivable by a web crawler, by archiving this content automatically, we will cut down on the amount of content that's labelled uncrawlable.
+A large number of urls that arrive at archivers.space are archivable by a web crawler.
+By archiving this content automatically, we will cut down on the amount of content that's labelled uncrawlable.

 Currently we ask users to both write & execute code for uncrawlable content.
 We will still ask volunteers